KlausJackson/DataStructures_Algorithms/README.md

     * Common Algorithms and Problems
         - Bi-directional Traversal: Iterating through the list in both forward and backward directions.
-        - Insertion: Adding a new node at the beginning, end, or a specific position in the list.
-        - Deletion: Removing a node from the list.
         - Merge/Split: Combining or dividing doubly linked lists.

     * Pro